-The Max Charge MC-614 regulator's Aux. #1 (#16) terminal provides the ability to use a visual indicator when the regulator is operating under the following conditions: Full field (the alternator is working at full power) and Small Engine Mode (the regulator is being controlled at 50% field output).
+The Max Charge MC-612-Dual regulator's Aux. #1 (#19) terminal provides the ability to use a visual indicator when the regulator is operating under the following conditions: Full field (the alternator is working at 95% or greater output) or Small Engine Mode (the regulator is being controlled at 50% field output).
 When a described condition is detected, the regulator sends the Aux. #1 terminal from neutral to ground.
 To utilize the Aux. #1 Lamp function: